Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters - Intro.md

 Unless noted otherwise, creatures using natural weapons deal double damage on critical hits.

+### Manufactured Weapons
-**Manufactured Weapons:** Creatures that use swords, bows, spears, and the like follow the same rules as characters do.
+Creatures that use swords, bows, spears, and the like follow the same rules as characters do.
 The bonus for attacks with two-handed weapons is 1-1/2 times the creature's Strength modifier (if it is a bonus), and is given first.
 Offhand weapons add only 1/2 the